Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Candidates who only struggle with the extra fat but have great skin elasticity may be able to attain a flatter abdomen with liposuction alone, without the need for more invasive surgery.
 This is typically true for younger patients, or women who have not gone through pregnancy and childbirth.
 Liposuction is minimally-invasive and has many advantages over the more invasive tummy tuck.
 It does not leave a long scar, and it is much easier to recover from.

 Even candidates with moderate skin laxity may be able to attain a firmer, flatter abdomen without needing a tummy tuck.
-Modern technologies such as BodyTite and Renuvion have given plastic surgeons better non-surgical options for shrinking tissues and tightening skin.
+Modern technologies such as skin tightening with BodyTite and Renuvion have given plastic surgeons better non-surgical options for shrinking tissues and tightening skin.
 Such procedures utilize heat generated by targeted radio frequency energy delivered via a probe inserted under the skin through tiny incisions.

 At NuBody Concepts, we want to make sure our patients are well-informed about their body contouring options.
 If you don’t truly need a tummy tuck to achieve your goals, we will make sure you learn about your other options.